honganh1206/computer-study/AI/LLMs/Blogs/How I program with LLMs.md

 > [!TIP]
 > Use LLM code generation as a form of **specialized search** by asking it to include references
 > Use imperative sentences in the prompt e.g., "In the tests, implement the simplest, most readable version of the standard code for quartiles over a fixed set of known values in a slice."

+## Better tests and less DRY

+There has been a more tempered approach to writing code: It is better to **reimplement a concept** if the cost of sharing the implementation is higher than the cost of implementing + maintaining separate code

+Imagine you're working on a large software project that requires multiple features.
+The existing implementation might have most of these features, but it's too expensive or complex to manage all aspects in one package.
+Instead, writing smaller, focused implementations for each feature separately can reduce the overall cost and effort compared to reimplementing everything at once.

+But now the tradeoffs have shifted: We now use LLMs to write the fuzz test implementation that we need but do not have the time

+A future: More specialized code, fewer generalized packages, and more readable tests.

+> [!TIP] How to solve a problem
+> Solve a particular problem then expand slowly.
+Do not overgeneralize the solution.